Coalitions and Collaboratives

 - Johnson, Nemaha, Otoe, Pawnee, and Richardson counties

-Current work includes improving transportation access in areas of highest need and promoting community meal programs.
+Current work includes improving transportation access in areas of highest need and promoting community meal programs, as well as taking BP measurements at community events.

 West Central District